 Perhaps the easiest vegetable to plant and grow in winter is lettuce.
 “Not only are winter lettuce fun to grow, they also lend meals a feeling of summertime”, notes Linda Gray.
 “Chicory, arugula, lettuce, escarole, corn salad, watercress…

 Fall lettuce can be harvested until the first fall frost spells, whereas winter lettuce can hold until the following spring.
 A few Asian varieties can be planted at the end of summer for an autumn harvest […] and some varieties, like corn salad, will hold out during the entire year.”

 Source a few garden cloches to protect young plants from nightly frost especially, and expose the plants to fresh air during the day.
 Generally speaking, if this year winter is particularly harsh, do remember to prepare straw mulch to cover the base of your vegetables, as well as horticultural fleece to avoid really bad surprises.
 “Butterhead lettuce, in particular, is particularly well suited to harsh climates and only requires minimal protection.”

 Care to try?
 “Sow from summer’s end to the last days of fall in a rather sheltered spot of the garden.
 Growing conditions depend on the cultivar and variety, so check the print on seed packets.”

 When should you harvest them?
-When you find the lettuce heads large enough, except for leaf lettuce “that you can harvest a few leaves at a time every few days”.
+When you find the lettuce heads large enough, except for leaf lettuce (like oakleaf) “that you can harvest a few leaves at a time every few days”.

 More winter vegetables…